ibrahima1289/calculator/README.md

    ![](/images/Deploy4-24.PNG)

-   And the simple, edited calculator lokks like this:
+   And the simple, edited calculator looks like this:

    ![](/images/Deploy4-25.PNG)

-## V. Chages made to the calculator
+## V. Changes made to the calculator

 From the source codes [vr025](https://github.com/vr025/Calculator-Application-Using-Python-Flask), I was able to add two new features which are calculating the **square root** of a number and **square** a number.